joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/29/arts/television/the-mandalorian-season-3-episode-5-recap.html?searchResultPosition=7

 **Pamela Smart, Who Inspired ‘To Die For,’ Denied Parole Bid**\
-`Ms. Smart, who plotted to have a teenage lover kill her husband, is held in New York but subject to New Hampshire’s laws where the crime occurred.
-That state’s highest court denied her attempt to win parole.`\
+`New Hampshire’s highest court turned away an attempt at winning a hearing for Ms. Smart, who plotted to have a teenage lover kill her husband.`\
 https://nytimes.com/2023/03/29/nyregion/pamela-smart-husband-killing.html?searchResultPosition=8

 **Amsterdam Has a Message for Male Tourists From the U.K.: ‘Stay Away’**\